senthilchandrasegaran/dtrs_analysis/README.md

 ```bash
 which python3
 ```
-...and make sure the response has somethig about 3.8.x.
+...and make sure the response has something about 3.8.x.

 ### Python Package Installer (PIP)